Best Cold Weather Sleeping Bags

 Probably the simplest question that constantly gets asked in reference to sleeping bags is how to fold them.
 Even if they come with compression sacks, you still are responsible for condensing the size so they will adequately fit in the sack.
 To do so, make sure that all the zippers are fully-zipped and fold it in half length-wise.
 Now, starting at the open end of the bag, begin to tightly roll up the bag to the best of your capability.
 As you go, be sure to release as much air as possible as you literally want it as tight as humanly possible.
 Once you feel it is rolled up tightly enough, use the straps to secure it and place it in the stuff sack.

-Sleeping bags are a terrific commodity but do not sell yourself short because you did not want to put forth some effort to find the best one.
+Sleeping bags are a terrific investment but do not sell yourself short because you did not want to put forth some effort to find the best one.
 There is nothing worse than waking up in a tent or camping site freezing cold and too exhausted to keep going.
-Now that you have read our top ten best cold weather sleeping bags in the market today you have a better idea for which one suits your needs best.
-Keep in mind when searching for your preferred sleeping bag to take a look at the materials, size and weight in each option as all will differ and find yourself the right fit.
+Now that you have read our guide you should have a better idea of which one suits your needs best, so get out there on your adventures, sleeping easy without stressing about those cold nights